sourcey/recliner/README.md

 Recliner is a super lightweight (1KB), jQuery plugin for lazy loading images, iframes and other dynamic (AJAX) content.

-For more information and demos see the original project page: [http://sourcey.com/recliner](http://sourcey.com/recliner)
+For more information and a live demo see the project page: [http://sourcey.com/recliner](http://sourcey.com/recliner)

 The script was born out of necessity when one of our clients was experiencing massive scroll lag on the mobile version of one of their media heavy news sites.
 It turned out that `lazy-load-xt` was the culprit, so we tested the other lazy load scripts out there but **none** of them meet our simple criteria: